matinrco/tor/README.md

     -   Run on windows startup:

-        to start Tor on windows startup, put a shortcut of `tor-bg.vbs` into windows startup folder:
+        to start Tor on windows startup, put a shortcut of `tor-bg.vbs` into windows startup folder (system wide or user level):

         -   system wide: